cerbero90/json-parser/README.md

     // and so on for all the objects in the array...
 }
 ```

+> ⚠️ Please avoid intersecting pointers (e.g. setting both `/foo` and `/foo/bar`) as the deeper pointer won't be found and will force the parser to parse the whole JSON.

 We can also specify a callback to execute when JSON pointers are found.
 This is handy when we have different pointers and we need to run custom logic for each of them: